Girl Singing (Hals): Style and technique

 However, Bart Cornelis has commented: "I'm not sure Hals was interested in people sitting still; he wanted to capture what they were like when they were talking, drinking, or smiling."

 Hals's aim for his Girl Singing was clearly not detail, or composure, or tranquillity.
 "Hals did not dash off painted sketches, but he encouraged viewers to think [so]" (Christopher D. M. Atkins).
 The 'dashed-off' look of Girl Singing chimes with the seeming spontaneity of the scene it depicts.

 No preparatory drawing is known for Girl Singing, but we know Hals did employ a multi-stage process to help create an illusion of spontaneity.
 He generally painted layer over slowly dried layer, like other artists of his time working in oils, and he addressed the hands and facial details in his last (top) layers.
 Hals constructed the face of the Girl Singing from broad patches of colour and then made it 'vibrate' in the light with the short parallel strokes visible, for example, in the young woman's forehead.
 Observers from his own time, as well as more recent technical examinations of his work, tell us Hals 'added' liveliness to his subjects at the end of his process.
-Such finishing flourishes, including facial highlights and the like, might be added wet-in-wet.
+Energetic finishing flourishes, including facial highlights and the like, might be added wet-in-wet.
 According to Houbraken, Hals called such added liveliness "het kennelyke van den meester"—the master's distinctive touch.